Vanilla-OS/website/_posts/2022-11-01-vanilla-installer.md

   <img src="/assets/uploads/installer-partitioning-3.png" alt=" Confirm Partitioning - Vanilla Installer">
 </div>

-The **User** screen allows the user to setup the user account that will be created in the system.
+The **User** screen allows the user to set up the user account that will be created in the system.
 It is possible to choose the Name, Username and Password.
 Plus a preview of the Adwaita avatar is shown.